Skip to content

 Balasekaran

 Balasekaran is an Indian director, best known for Tamil cinema.
 Balasekaran began their career in 1997 and has been a prominent figure in the industry for over 29 years.
-With 30 credits to their name and an average audience rating of 7.3, Balasekaran remains one of the most prolific and celebrated talents in the industry.
+With 30 credits to their name, Balasekaran remains one of the most prolific and celebrated talents in the industry.
 Spanning 20+ years, Balasekaran's career remains one of the longest and most celebrated in Tamil cinema.

 Born